Can I participate in research?

 When is surgery alone sufficient for treating Merkel cell carcinoma (no radiation)?

 This is an extremely controversial area.
-Some studies, including ones by Bichakjian and Coit, suggest that MCCs can be treated with surgery alone, with very few patients experiencing relapse.
+Some studies, including ones led by the Bichakjian and Coit teams, suggest that MCCs can be treated with surgery alone, with very few patients experiencing relapse.
 Other studies suggest that radiation cuts the risk of local recurrence by 2-3 fold.
 A reasonable approach is that surgical excision alone is likely sufficient for certain low-risk tumors.
 For example, no radiation is usually needed if the tumor is relatively small (<2cm), the sentinel lymph node biopsy is negative, larger surgical excision margins are achieved (typically about 2cm), there is no lymphovascular invasion noted by the pathologist, if the pathologist cannot find any tumor cells at the margin, and if the patient is not immune suppressed.
 If these higher risk factors are present, it means there would likely be greater benefit of adding radiation therapy.